Fishers, Indiana: 20th century

 In 1908, the post office changed the name of Fishers Switch to "Fishers" by dropping "Switch."

 After William Conner's death in 1855, his family farm became a place of interest.
 The Hamilton County Historical Society placed a marker on the site of the William Conner farm in 1927.
 Eli Lilly, then head of Eli Lilly and Company, purchased William Conner's farm in 1934 and began restoring it.
 In 1964, Lilly asked Earlham College to oversee the Conner farm, now known as Conner Prairie.

 In 1943, the Indianapolis Water Company constructed Geist Reservoir in order to prevent a deficit in Indianapolis's water supply.
 They believed that Fall Creek and the White River would not keep up with the demand for water in Indianapolis.
 In the 1970s, the company wanted to triple the size of the lake, but the plan was rejected in 1978 and homes began to spring up around the reservoir.
 Germantown, a small settlement, currently resides at the bottom of the reservoir.

 The Fishers population grew slowly to 344 by the 1960 census when rail shipment declined.
 Per township referendums in 1961, the town provided planning services for Delaware and Fall Creek Townships and approved residential zoning for most of the undeveloped area in the two townships.

 The relocation of State Road 37 to the east side of town and the connection with Interstate 69 ensured the future growth of Fishers as a commercial and residential center.
 The town of Fishers would soon become a fast-growing suburb of Indianapolis.
 Fall Creek Township became the site of a consolidation of area schools when Hamilton Southeastern High School was formed in the 1960s.
-In 1989 the town's population reached 7,000 and the first Freedom Festival was held.
-The festival has been held every year since then.
+In 1989 the town's population reached 7,000 and the first Freedom Festival was held, renamed in later years to Spark!Fishers.